BibleChorus/BibleChorusNextRepl/Reference/playlist_table_reference.md

 # Playlists Table

 ## Purpose
 This table stores information about user-created playlists, including metadata and relationships to users and songs.
+It now also supports auto playlists.

 ## Columns and Types